flowdock/api-docs/docs/production-integrations.md

 ### Introduction

 This guide will step you through the process of integrating your web app with Flowdock.
-Once integrated and published, Flowdock users can add your integration straight from their Flowdock client and your app will be able to send notifications to their flows.
-All [integrations](/integrations) that aim to target all Flowdock users should be built in a similar manner.
+Once integrated and published, Flowdock users can add your integration straight from Flowdock to let your app send notifications to their flows.
+[Integrations](/integrations) that are meant for all Flowdock users should be built in a similar manner.

 We have created [an example application](https://github.com/flowdock/flowdock-example-integration) using Ruby on Rails.
 This guide will point you to relevant parts of the code.